 Sweet Orange Soap Recipe

-This one pound (454g) recipe will create 5-6 standard sized bars or 18 mini bars.
-If you’re interested in getting the same soap moulds, there are links below.
+This one pound (454g) recipe will create 5-6 standard-sized bars or 18 mini bars.
+If you’re interested in getting the same soap molds, there are links below.

 124g (4.37oz) Water

 70g (2.48oz) Sodium Hydroxide (Lye)